Customer service has become much more than just a job. We analyzed 100 job ads to list the most wanted skills for excellent customer service.

 While most hiring managers give job descriptions a considerable amount of thought, their hiring practices often fall short.
 Interviewers don’t develop a screening process surrounding that very same criteria that they laid out in their postings.

-Use these 7 skills as more than just job description copy.
+Use these 7 excellent customer service skills as more than just job description copy.
 Build a structured screening and interview process around the most in-demand skills to ensure that you hire the best people for the job.